 I am certainly no wine connoisseur, but I found this article gives a nice overview of different wines and how to use them in cooking.

-- This pasta pairs well with some grilled chicken, or fish, or just on its own!
+This cashew cream sauce pairs well with some grilled chicken or fish, or just on its own!

 Try these recipes next

 - The Best Roasted Garlic Mac and Cheese